 My morning train to Vellore from Bangalore was a race against time.
 Caught in a heavy untimely downpour, I ran like a mad woman towards to platform number six.
 With exactly a minute left on the giant railway clock, I had made it!
 This was only my first win of the day.
 I was on my way to interview Poonkuzhali Balasubramanian, a clinical pharmacologist whose research on the treatment of blood-related diseases is saving many lives.

-At Christian Medical College (CMC), I saw crowds of patients and their families, housekeeping staff clad in blue and medical professionals in white.
+At Christian Medical College (CMC), I saw crowds of patients and their families, housekeeping staff and medical professionals clad in their uniforms.
 It was disheartening to see so many people presumably ill; at the same time I felt hopeful seeing such a large number of people receiving health care at this institute that has been at the apex of medical research in India for many years.

 Drugs, dosage and genetics 101

 Diseases can be treated in a multitude of ways such as surgery, radiation and physiotherapy – but treatment with pharmaceutical drugs is almost always the first line.
 This is called pharmacotherapy.
 Whenever I pop a painkiller I wonder how this small bitter tablet knows which part of my body is aching and how to stop it.
 As a computer science student, I sometimes imagine my body to be huge data center with hundreds of crisscrossing nerves for cable lines.
 It’s a wonder how a tablet knows which nerve signal to block the pain in my tooth.
 Can we be sure it won’t block my other bodily abilities such as the sense of touch or smell?

 Thankfully, there are specialised branches of science and a range of experts under the umbrella of pharmacology that can answer these questions.
 Poonkuzhali, being one of them, took me through the different terminologies.